Jurph/chainsaw/Lesson01/README.md

 If it works, another script should show up in the Lesson01 folder.
 Load that one up and run it as well.

+# Objectives

+After completing this lesson you should have:
+* A basic understanding of git version control
+* A local copy of this repository
+* Authenticated yourself to Github
+* Checked out a branch
+* Successfully run two Python programs